firefish5000/svelte2dts/README.md

 1) run the markup preprocessors
 2) run us on their output
 3) finish preprocessing to create your sharable component.

+I am considering writing a svelte preprocessor to intercept the code going into svelte-preprocess.typescript and generate the declarations from that.

+#### `tsc` is still required
+We only emit declarations for now.
+We *do not* compile your typescript into the configured outDir!
+As there are no real limitations stopping us from doing so we might add this feature in the future

+#### src/MyComponent.svelte.d.ts is not copied to declarationDir
+Typescript ***never*** copies d.ts files from src into declarationDir.
+We are trying not to deviate from their decisions too much.
+As such, if you want d.ts or svelte.d.ts files copied into declarationDir, you will need to do so with separate command.

+#### My component is still not sharable!
+Our only goal is to generate the sharable typings for your code.
+You will still require another package or script to generate a sharable component.
+A package that does both at the same time is next on my list to tackle

 ## Q&A
 #### My component is well typed in Vs-Code when used in `.ts` files, but not in `.svelte` files